bluebird89/Docs/network/nmap.md

-# Nmap  Network Mapper
+## Nmap  Network Mapper

+#tool #network

-* an open-source security tool for network exploration, security scanning, and auditing.
+- an open-source security tool for network exploration, security scanning, and auditing.
 It was designed to rapidly scan large networks, although it works fine against single hosts.
-* Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.
+- Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.
-* While Nmap is commonly used for security audits, many systems and network administrators find it useful for routine tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.
+- While Nmap is commonly used for security audits, many systems and network administrators find it useful for routine tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.
-* what is it used for
+- what is it used for
   - Find running computers on the local network
   - What IP addresses did you find running on the local network?
   - Discover the operating system of your target machine
   - Find out what ports are open on the machine that you just scanned?
   - See if the system is infected with malware or virus.
   - Search for unauthorized servers or network service on your network.
   - Locate and remove computers which don’t meet the organization’s minimum level of security.

 ## install